 Blade Speed – Most other 10” saws will turn at between 3,000 and 3,600 rpm.
 The SG10 spins at 6,000 rpm.
 The higher speed allows the blade to slice through the concrete and aggregate without disturbing it like a low rpm saw would.

-Tracking Control – Just as in the front, the SG10 has a rear pointer with a narrow disc that drops down in to the existing cut.
+Tracking Control – Just as in the front, the SG10 has a rear pointer with a narrow disc that drops down into the existing cut.
 This feature keeps the saw tracking straight and true.

 If you want to make sure that you’re cutting a joint that is straight and strong, you need to make sure you have the right piece of equipment that can cut at a high speed, with excellent control, and won’t bring up aggregate that will ultimately cause these cuts to fail.
-If you keep all of these important tips in mind, you’ll end up with pristine cut that does what it’s made to do and stand the test of wear and time.
+If you keep all of these important tips in mind, you’ll end up with a pristine cut that does what it’s made to do and stand the test of wear and time.